 6. Stopping by historic Salemi

-At the center of Salemi are several attractions, most significantly, the Norman-Swabian castle, and the former ‘Mother-Church.’
-You’re met with the ruins of the church as you enter the center, which was destroyed during the 1968 earthquake.
+At the center of Salemi are several attractions, most notably, the Norman-Swabian castle, and the former ‘Mother-Church.’

 Things to do in Salemi — Sicily road trip